 Launched in 2018, Indigenous@Amazon is an inclusive employee community, where employees can find other tribe members within Amazon.
 The group strives to make an internal and external impact that celebrates and elevates diverse Indigenous cultures across Amazon’s global footprint.

-Latinos@Amazon is focused on building a strong community for Latinx employees, centered on hiring, retaining, and developing talent, participating in community outreach, and improving the Amazon experience for our Latinx customers.
-The group has an internal mentorship program, hosts social and cultural events, and participates in recruiting efforts at national conferences and universities.
-In 2017, leaders from Latinos@ supported efforts to help Mexico recover after the September earthquake, and Puerto Rico recover from Hurricane Maria.
+Latinos@Amazon is focused on building a strong community for Hispanic/Latinx employees, centered on hiring, retaining, and developing talent, participating in community outreach, and improving the Amazon experience for our customers.
+The group has an internal mentorship program, an advisory board for Latinx-oriented business projects, hosts social, cultural and fund-raising events, and participates in recruiting efforts at national conferences and universities.
+It is a grassroots-organized group which is set up to support a diverse set of initiatives proposed by any member and volunteer-led city chapters in major cities around the world.

 Warriors@Amazon include current and former active military personnel, their families, and the Amazon employees who support them.
 This group provides members with a professional network, organizes community outreach programs, and assists veterans during their transition into civilian life within Amazon.
 In 2018, Warriors@ produced a Veteran’s/Armistice Day event for employees across the US, UK, and India.
 They have also partnered with organizations like Habitat for Humanity and Toys for Tots to support veterans and their families.